-(14)13.
+(11)13.
 Regional Operator Agreement.

 - (a)a.
 The Director may negotiate and execute, consistent with the provisions of the Commerce City Charter and the Commerce City Revised Municipal Code, a Regional Operator Agreement to establish terms and conditions for the protection of the public health, safety, and welfare and the environment with any Operator who has submitted an application for an Oil and Gas permit under this Code or an application for a permit issued under the authority of the Colorado Oil and Gas Conservation Commission regarding oil and gas operations in the city.- - (b)b.
-A Regional Operator Agreement may include, among other things, best management practices applicable to all current and proposed Operations of the Operator within the City.- - Co.
+A Regional Operator Agreement may include, among other things, best management practices applicable to all current and proposed Operations of the Operator within the City.- - (c)c.
 A Regional Operator Agreement shall not waive or exempt the Operator from any applicable law, regulation, or standard, including any requirement of the Commerce City Revised Municipal Code, unless such variance is specifically authorized by law, regulation, or standard in question.- - (d)d.
 No Regional Operator Agreement shall grant or be deemed to grant vested rights to any Operator or authorize any activity regulated by the city except pursuant to applicable permitting requirements. - (e)e.
 A regional Regional Operator Agreement shall be in addition to, and shall not replace, the requirement of a site-specific Extraction Agreement required for each Oil and Gas Permit. - (f)f.
 The Director may seek input from the City Council regarding the negotiation and terms of any Regional Operator Agreement. - (g)g.
 No Regional Operator Agreement may be finalized and executed before the draft agreement has been made available to the public for inspection and written comment for a period of no less than twenty-one (21) days.
-Following such period of public comment, the Director may incorporate modifications to such draft without the requirement of further public comment unless requested by the Operator, the Director, or the City Council. - 14.
-Transferability.
-An Oil and Gas Permit is not attached to and does not run with the property for which it is granted.
-Any change in tenancy, ownership, or management shall require the issuance of a new Oil and Gas Permit or modification to an existing, approved permit.
+Following such period of public comment, the Director may incorporate modifications to such draft without the requirement of further public comment unless requested by the Operator, the Director, or the City Council.